Welcome to my Nikon D3400 review! (My 2020 update.)

 This camera comes with a fantastic Nikkor 18-55 VR lens, which fully realizes the potential of the camera.

-This small lens can be used even for macro photography.
+Now, t his small lens can be used even for macro photography.

 It’s enough to try, and if you decide that macro is something you like, then you can consider buying a specialized macro lens.